©2021 William A. Lasher

 “Ja,” said Kristin, “Rebekah and I are looking forward to the travel very much.”

-“Yes, it’s a worldwide epidemic, and this particular mutation is one of the most bizarre anyone has seen yet.”
+“Yes, it’s a worldwide crisis, and this particular mutation is one of the most bizarre anyone has seen yet.”

-Captain Blooey overheard the conversation and turned to face the scientists.
+Captain Galloway overheard the conversation and turned to face the scientists.
 “A new mutant discovered?
 Is General Pierpont aware of this?”

 “Quite aware,” said Pierpont.
 “But the rest of you haven’t been briefed, so listen up please.”

-“A flying crocodile?” said Captain Blooey with an exaggerated frown.
+“A flying crocodile?” said Captain Galloway with an exaggerated frown.
 “Excuse me for saying so, but that sounds patently absurd.
 How much does a Nile croc weigh?”

 “Upwards of a thousand pounds, and apparently that’s why the mutants have grown such large wings.”

 “Mutant crocodiles with wings?” said Krause.
 “Are they bird wings?
 Is there some type of bird involved in the mutation?”

 “They appear to be much more like bat wings.
 Translucent flesh.
 No feathers.”